What is Universal Analytics?

 What happens if I don’t upgrade to Universal Analytics?

 If you don't complete Step 1 of the upgrade process, your property will be auto-transfered to Universal Analytics in the future.
 If you don't complete Step 2 of the upgrade process, you will continue to send data to Google Analytics from a non-Universal Analytics collection method.
-This data will continue to be processed for up to two years after Universal Analytics has become the new operating standard, at which time all non-Universal Analytics collection methods will be deprecated and no longer work.
-If you continue to send data using a non-Univesal Analytics collection method after they have been deprecated, your data will not be processed.
+After all Google Analytics properties have been upgraded to Universal Analytics (phase 4), non-Universal Analytics collection methods will be deprecated.
+These methods will continue to work for at least two years after being deprecated, but after that data sent using these methods may stop being processed.
 Refer to the Upgrade Guide for details on the upgrade process, and refer to the Upgrade Phases for timeline details.

 What happens if I start, and don’t finish the upgrade process?

 Different things can happen, depending on where you stop the process:

 If you transfer a property to Universal Analytics, all data you collect and send to that property will be processed using Universal Analytics.
 However, if you’ve set session and campaign timeouts in your classic Google Analytics tracking code and do not configure these settings to match in Universal Analytics while the upgrade is in process, your timeouts will revert to the default settings.
 This might result in corrupt or incomplete data.
 For sessions, you’ll see either an increase or decrease in session count.
 For campaigns, you’ll see an increase or decrease in the frequency of the direct traffic that appears in your reports.

 Also note that any data sent from a Universal Analytics collection method to a property that has not be transfered to Universal Analytics cannot be processed.